src-d/guide/talent/job-descriptions/applications.md

-- At source{d} we are building the stack for the next generation of machine-learning powered developer tools.
+- At source{d} we are building the stack for the next generation of Machine Learning powered developer tools.

-- source{d} raised over $8MM till date and we are currently growing our team.
+- We have raised over eight million USD so far, and we are currently growing our team.

-- We monetize by deploying our stack and tooling within large tech companies.
+- Our current monetization strategy is based on deploying our stack and tooling within large tech companies.

 ## TEAM